smandyscom/evalutions_to_linuxCNC/try_comm_to_external_sensors/README.md

       - 1 digital IN from linuxCNC to external.
 As TRIGGER.
       - 1 digital OUT from external to linuxCNC.
 As ACK.
     4. A INTEGER to be choosen as MODE, to update Matrix or Operation Calculating.
+    5. A INTEGER to indicate which index of calibration point is written into TABLE.